quanganhtranngo/quanganhtranngo.github.io/content/about.md

 ---

 # Introduction
-I am a first-year graduate student in Social Psychology at Indiana University Bloomington from Vietnam, advised by Dr. Amanda Diekman.
-I am particularly interested in the psychology of the -isms, bias, prejudice, and interminority coalition.
-My prior work has focused on the intersectionality of race and gender in social cognition.
+I am a second-year graduate student in Social Psychology at Indiana University Bloomington from Vietnam, advised by Dr. Amanda Diekman.
+I am particularly interested in stereotyping, bias, prejudice, intersectionality, and interminority coalition.

 # Hobby
 I love reading, dancing, creative writing, and playing League of Legends and Teamfight Tactics in my free time.